0x1eef/portzap/README.md

-for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/` directory by the root user.
+for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/` directory by root.
 Once the initial installation is done, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.